u-boot/u-boot/doc/driver-model/README.txt

 root driver is at device tree offset 0 (the root node, '/'), and its children are the children of the root node.

+In order for a device tree to be valid, the content must be correct with respect to either device tree specification (https://www.devicetree.org/specifications/) or the device tree bindings that are found in the doc/device-tree-bindings directory.
+When not U-Boot specific the bindings in this directory tend to come from the Linux Kernel.
+As such certain design decisions may have been made already for us in terms of how specific devices are described and bound.
+In most circumstances we wish to retain compatibility without additional changes being made to the device tree source files.

 Declaring Uclasses
 ------------------